 Another challenge we find in energy management in banking in 99.999999% of cases is to ensure the proper functioning of the global climate system.
 How to do it?
 The key is to be able to see the ratios and regressive performance indicators.

-With DEXCell Energy Manager you can create reports with the data of these ratios on demand (whenever you want and need it) or based on a location.
+With DEXMA Energy Intelligence Platform you can create reports with the data of these ratios on demand (whenever you want and need it) or based on a location.

 These reports calculate the regression between the external temperature and the consumption of the climate system for a given period, for cooling and heating zones.
 As a base, the reference temperatures configured for the location are taken.
 In this way, inefficiencies or anomalies are quickly detected.

 3 – Measurement and Verification with IPMV to Compare and Control your Suppliers